eric2013264/CptS-360/README.md

 The goal was to build a ext2 file system with C that handled basic unix commands.
 Each lab built upon it.

-Text Book (written by Professor K.C.
+Textbook (written by Professor K.C.
 Wang. himself): Design and Implementation of the MTX Operating System.
 (K.C.
 Wang, Springer International AG, 2015)
 Website: http://eecs.wsu.edu/~cs360/

 All programming assignments are password protected.
 Please don't plagiarize.